-Helpful hints: More advanced CIS, BSS, or MAT selections may be substituted on approval of the student's adviser.
+Helpful hints: More advanced CIS or MAT selections may be substituted on approval of the division dean.

 Students must spend additional time outside of class completing assignments.
 It is not advisable for full-time students to work full-time.
-Day and evening courses are offered.

 Transfer options: Some courses in this program may be applied to MWCC's Business Administration-Career Degree and the Business Administration-Transfer Degree.
-Consult with your academic adviser.
+Consult with your academic advisor.